 Click here to view the Society's Short-Term Loan Policy.

 Regular meetings of the society are held monthly excluding August and December.
-Meetings are held at 7:00 p.m. on the third Monday of the months of April, May, June, July, September, October, and November.
-Meetings are held at 10:00 a.m. on the third Tuesday of the months of January, February, and March.
+Meetings are held at 1:00 p.m. on the third Sunday of the month.
 All meetings take place at the Heritage Museum.

 Click here for a Membership form to join the Society.